wechuli/iot-training-may2019/javascript/topics.md

   - A set of integer values for year, month, day, hour, minute, and seconds.
 For example, var Xmas95 = new Date(1995, 11, 25, 9, 30, 0);.

 ## Object Literals

+- In object literal notation, an object description is a set of comma-separated name/value pairs inside curly braces.
+The names can be identifiers or strings followed by a colon.

+## JavaScript Modules and Packages
+- A module is a JavaScript file that exports one or more values(objects,functions or variables) using the export keyword.
+Modules can be loaded by the Node.js require() function
+    - Inbuilt Modules
+    - ThirdParty Modules
+    - Own Modules
+- A package is a directory/folder containing a program described by a package.json file.
+A package usually contains one or more Node modules.
+- npm init/yarn init command initializes a folder as a package with a package.json, any third party modules installed will be inside a node_modules folder in this folder

+## Creating Object using ES6 Classes (Maybe)